ceph/ceph-ci/doc/man/8/ceph.rst

 	Make less verbose.

-.. option:: -f {json,json-pretty,xml,xml-pretty,plain,yaml}, --format
+.. option:: -f {json,json-pretty,json-file,xml,xml-pretty,plain,yaml}, --format

 	Format of output.

     Note: yaml is only valid for orch commands.

+    Note: json-file requires the --output-file argument.

+.. option:: --output-file OUTPUT_FILE

+    When using --format=json-file, the file name on the host running the daemon to stream output to.
+Be mindful this is probably not the same machine running the ceph command.
+So to analyze the output, it will be necessary to fetch the file once the command completes.

+    Note: this option is only used for `ceph tell` commands.

 .. option:: --connect-timeout CLUSTER_TIMEOUT